nickabs/lightsail-utils/README.md

 # lightsail-snapshot.sh
-this script creates a new lightsail instance snapshot and deletes the oldest snapshots up to the specified maximum number of retained snapshots
+this script creates a new lightsail instance snapshot and deletes the oldest snapshots up to the specified maximum number of retained snapshots.
+See the usage statement for options.

 ## EXAMPLE
 `lightsail-snapshot.sh -l /var/log/lightsail-snapshot/lightsail-snapshot.log -m 2 -b "Ubuntu-1GB-London-1-Auto" -i "Ubuntu-1GB-London-1" -a Admin`

----
 ## Dependencies
-this script uses the [aws command line interface](https://aws.amazon.com/cli "cli") to manage lightsail instance snapshots.
+this script uses the [aws command line interface](https://aws.amazon.com/cli "aws cli") to manage lightsail instance snapshots.

 You will need an IAM user with the folliowing permissions: